 If the repo voice-broker is authorized as an OTF or MTF under MiFID II or the repo voice-broking operation of an entity voice-broking a range of products is part of that entity's OTF or MTF, the voice-broker qualifies as a Trading Venue under SFTR.
 In this case, the question is whether the voice-broker or the electronic platform should be reported in field 2.8.
 There is a case for arguing that the voice-broker is the execution venue and the electronic platform is just a data capture interface.
-However, the parties' books and records will be fed by the electronic platform and the participation of the voice-broker may not be fully reported, for which reason, it is recommended that field 2.8 should be the segment MIC of the electronic platform.
+However, the parties' books and records will be fed by the electronic platform and the participation of the voice-broker may not be fully reported, for which reason and to follow a procedure consistent with the case where the voice-broker is not an OTF or MTF, it is recommended that field 2.8 should be the segment MIC of the electronic platform.
+The electronic platform would be obliged to generate the UTI.
 Field 1.15 should be left blank.